igorkll/WinBox-Maker/README.md

 * winbox_images - directory for basic windows images (added to by default .gitignore)
 * winbox_resources - a folder for your resources that are needed to build the system. these files should end up in the git repository
 * winbox_resources/files - files from this directory will be moved to the root of the disk on the installed system with replacement
-* winbox_resources/program - the directory for your application that will be used in kiosk mode. although this directory is not added to by default .gitignore if you plan to automatically copy your application files here during assembly and build a windows image with your application in post build event, then add this directory to .gitignore
+* winbox_resources/program - the directory for your application that will be used in kiosk mode
 * winbox_resources/drivers - the directory with the drivers with which the image should be built
 * winbox_resources/nvidia_drivers - put the driver installers for your nvidia graphics cards here
 * winbox_resources/amd_drivers - put the driver installers for your AMD graphics cards here